SidraEffendi/MTranslation_Urdu_to_Shakespearean/README.md

 Scope of Improvement:
 - The Urdu to English translation model was trained on Bible and Quran Parallel corpus, so the poetic translation can be improved by using a parallel corpus of Urdu poetry to Modern English or vice-versa.
+- due to memory constraints on the machine we could not experiment with models like mBert50 but anticipate the BLEU score will be higher for it.